triedel42/triedel42.github.io/c-piscine-reloaded.md

 ## ex03: Parameter expansion
 - I believe the real reference to a solution here is [The shell manual][31] (search for '%').
 But frankly most of these seem to be rather obscure shell features.
-- Suffice it to say that `${VAR.*}` removes the extension from a file name, if `$VAR` was set to that name before.
+- Suffice it to say that `${VAR%.*}` removes the extension from a file name, if `$VAR` was set to that name before.
 We can combine this with our new best friend `find` to reach our goal.

+## ex04: ifconfig, grep
+- [`ifconfig`][40] gives us the entire list of network adapters, a pretty large output.
+Luckily we have [`grep`][41], which filters out lines that contain a specific string.
+- What we can get with those two commands still isn't quite enough.
+We have to trim that line down a big.
+I used [`cut`][42] for that.

 # Review Questions
 - What does `ls -l` do?
 Where can I find out?